 What I love about John is that he didn't let pride keep him from going to the Lord about his doubts and fears.
 He could have thought, "Hey, I told everybody He's the One!
 What will my disciples think if I let them know I'm doubting?
 I'm going to look really stupid if it looks like I doubt the very things I've preached and proclaimed myself."

-You know, when John's disciples left and Jesus began talking to the multitude, He could have said, "John is such a disappointment!
+When John's disciples left and Jesus began talking to the multitude, He could have said, "John is such a disappointment!
 I can't believe it.
-He was there at the Jordan River at My baptism… God has dealt with him like no other man of this generation… he has more knowledge than a hundred men put together.
-He's My cousin, for goodness sake!
+He was there at the Jordan River at My baptism.
+God has dealt with him like no other man of this generation.
+He has more knowledge than a hundred men put together.
+He's My cousin!
 I can't believe he's asking Me if I am the One!"

 But Jesus didn't say that.
 Instead, He said, "Among those born of women there has not risen one greater than John the Baptist."

-So, my friend, no matter what doubt you may be facing today, be encouraged.
-Jesus is always there for you… ready for you to come to Him.
+No matter what doubt you may be facing today, be encouraged.
+Jesus is always there for you, ready for you to come to Him.
 And don't worry if you've messed up.
 He won't condemn you, but instead, He looks at the whole of your life!

 For more from Bayless Conley, check out the answers for each day devotional.